Context-measure: Contextualizing Metric for Camouflage: Conclusion

 \section{Conclusion}

-In this paper, we analyze existing evaluation metrics in COS and reveal a pervasive issue -- the neglect of context.
-To resolve this, we propose Context-measure, a novel evaluation paradigm that contextualizes evaluation through a probabilistic pixel correlation framework capable of modeling correlation between any pixel pair.
-Building on the correlation framework, we design an algorithm to quantify pixel-level camouflage degree, enabling practical contextual evaluation.
-In addition, we construct the CamoHR, a human-ranked camouflage dataset, to assess consistency between metrics and human perception.
-Extensive meta-measure experiments show that Context-measure outperforms existing metrics, demonstrating superior effectiveness and robustness.
+In this paper, we identify two major drawbacks of existing context-blind metrics for camouflaged object segmentation: the \textit{Dimension Flaw}, which prevents them from differentiating GT pixels by contextual difficulty, and the \textit{Range Flaw}, which prevents them from capturing full-range pixel dependencies.
+To address these drawbacks, we propose \textbf{Context-measure} ($C_{\beta}^{\omega}$), the first COS-specific evaluation metric.
+Context-measure augments the GT with pixel-wise contextual affinity $\mD$ and evaluates the predicted FM through a perception cycle constructed upon a probabilistic pixel correlation framework.
+We further curate \textbf{CamoHR}, a human-ranked dataset containing 750 predicted FMs, to benchmark metric consistency with human perception.
+Extensive experiments across four meta-measures demonstrate that Context-measure comprehensively outperforms widely adopted metrics, achieving a 41\% relative improvement in consistency with human judgment.

-In summary, an ideal evaluation metric should not only serve as a tool for assessing model performance but also act as a driving force for advancing and innovating the field.
-We hope that our Context-measure can inspire new perspectives and foster progress in camouflage-oriented research.
+In summary, an ideal evaluation metric should not only assess model performance but also reveal existing model drawbacks and guide future methodological development.
+We hope that Context-measure can inspire new perspectives on segmentation evaluation and promote further progress in camouflage-oriented research.